robtweed/golgi/GOLGI_CF_REACT_5.md

 - minimised versions of each individual Component
 - a bundled version containing minimised versions of all the Components: *golgi-components.js*

 It's the latter file we actually want in this instance.
-It should look like this:
+It should look something like this:

         let golgi_components = [];
         golgi_components.push(function load(){let e="productui-category-row",t=-1;customElements.define(e,class extends